Unfair and Wrongful Dismissal

 Or if you’ve been forced you to resign by your employer’s conduct or actions, you may have been constructively dismissed.
 If you haven’t resigned yet, you should contact us immediately for advice.
 If you don’t leave your job immediately, your employer may be able to argue that you’ve accepted their conduct by not resigning straight away.

-Our unfair and wrongful dismissal solicitors in Buckinghamshire will get to know your personal situation and provide clear and specialised advice.
+Our unfair and wrongful dismissal solicitors at our offices in Buckinghamshire and Hertfordshire will get to know your personal situation and provide clear and specialised advice.
 Get in contact with us today to arrange an initial meeting for a one-off fixed fee – any fees after that will be completely transparent.

 Articles related to Employment Law...